 - Attendance at a professional conference; and

-- Participation in a multi-day professional seminar in Washington, D.C. taught by experienced CIES staff.
+- Participation in a multi-day professional seminar in Washington, D.C. led by experienced CIES staff.

 Activities and seminars during the program will focus on theoretical and practical topics such as teaching methodology, pedagogy, resources, and technology.
 Topics will include the following: